MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 **Static website in an Azure Storage Account** hosts a single page application (SPA) that send requests to backend services.

-**Azure Virtual Networks** provide secure environments for running the workload. <!-- what are the subnets and what do they hold-->
+**Azure Virtual Networks** provide secure environments for running the workload and management operations.

 **Azure Kubernetes Service (AKS)** is the orchestrator for backend compute that runs an application and is stateless.
 The AKS cluster is deployed as a private cluster.
 So, the Kubernetes API server isn't exposed to the public internet, and traffic to the API server is limited to a private network.